shoham-cohen/Ex2_OP_signals/README.md

 ### 9 signals total

 ## how to run:
-* open the terminal to the correct directory
+* open the terminal in the correct directory
 * type make all
 * type ./signals